-- Pastoral support plans are created in discussion with Heads of Year, Teachers, Teaching Assistants, Parents and Students.
+- Pastoral support plans are created in discussion with Parents, Students, Heads of Year, SENDCo, Teachers and Teaching Assistants.

 - Close liaison with parents to create a partnership for making shared decisions about educational provision.

-- The valuable and unique resource of the In School Learning Centre and Student Support Services which cater for a number of social, medical and peer issues that arise and can be addressed through ELSA, Listening Ear and involvement of specialist outside agencies.
+- The valuable and unique resource of the In School Learning Centre and Student Services which cater for a number of social, emotional and mental health needs and medical needs

 The coordination of learning support and special needs is undertaken by Deputy Headteacher Karen Dadds and Executive SENDCo Mrs Miller, who are responsible for the strategic development and day to day operation of the school's SEND policy, co-ordination of provision for students and liaison with parents, staff and external agencies.